Pheonix0101/simple-storage-service/README.md

 # EndPoints followed with route name
 http://localhost:9000/

-1> for Adduploading files to the bucket:- upload/:bucketname
+1> for uploading files to the bucket:- upload/:bucketname
 2> for fetching all files from bucket:- getfiles/:bucketname
 3> for deleting single files at a time:- files/:bucketname/:filename
 4> for deleting multiple files :- files